University College Dublin, Ireland

 In the context of iSCAPE, Brian will advise on the deployment of low boundary walls as a passive control system in Dublin’s living lab, support monitoring and modelling research activities, and will act as a supervisor for one PhD student.

-John Gallagher is a postdoctoral researcher in air quality and urban design in the School of Engineering at Trinity College Dublin (TCD).
+John Gallagher is Assistant Professor in Environmental Systems Modelling in the School of Engineering at Trinity College Dublin (TCD).
 He completed his PhD on passive methods of pollution control in the built environment in TCD in 2012 and has since worked between TCD and Bangor University in the UK.
 His background in civil and environmental engineering and is an leading researcher in passive control strategies (PCS) and personal exposure to urban air pollution, with other research interests in building ventilation and indoor air quality, life cycle assessment (carbon footprinting and eco-design) and energy efficiency.
 As an early career researcher, he has a strong publication record with 15 peer-reviewed papers, more than half of which are in modelling and measurement studies of the urban environment, air quality and passive air pollution controls.

 In the context of iSCAPE, John will advise on the deployment of low boundary walls as a PCS in Dublin’s living lab, help develop best practice for monitoring and modelling of these systems, and support in project dissemination activities.
 Profile: www.people.tcd.ie/jgallag9